-Those Charged with Governance means the person(s) or organisation(s) (for example, a corporate trustee) with responsibility for overseeing the strategic direction of the entity and obligations related to the accountability of the entity.
+Those Charged with Governance means the persons with responsibility for overseeing the strategic direction of the entity and obligations related to the accountability of the entity.
 This includes overseeing the financial reporting process.
-For some entities in some jurisdictions, Those Charged with Governance may include management personnel, for example, executive members of a governance board of a private or public sector entity, or an owner-manager.

-PART A - GENERAL APPLICATION OF THE CODE
+PART A-GENERAL APPLICATION OF THE CODE

-Section 1 Page
+Page

-100 Introduction and Fundamental Principles 17
+Section 100 Introduction and Fundamental Principles 12

-110 Integrity 22
+Section 110 Integrity 17

-120 Objectivity 23
+Section 120 Objectivity 18

-130 Professional Competence and Due Care 24
+Section 130 Professional Competence and Due Care 19

-140 Confidentiality 25
+Section 140 Confidentiality 20

-150 Professional Behaviour 27
+Section 150 Professional Behaviour 22